Rugby union: Rugby within multi-sport events

 Rugby union was played at the Olympic Games in 1900, 1908, 1920 and 1924.
 As per Olympic rules, the nations of Scotland, Wales and England were not allowed to play separately as they are not sovereign states.
 In 1900, France won the gold, beating Great Britain 27 points to 8 and defeating Germany 27 points to 17.
 In 1908, Australia defeated Great Britain, claiming the gold medal, the score being 32 points to three.
 In 1920, the United States, fielding a team with many players new to the sport of rugby, upset France in a shock win, eight points to zero.
 In 1924, the United States again defeated France 17 to 3, becoming the only team to win gold twice in the sport.

-In 2009 the International Olympic Committee voted with a majority of 81 to 8 that rugby union be reinstated as an Olympic sport in at least the 2016 and 2020 games, but in the sevens, 4-day tournament format.
+In 2009, the International Olympic Committee voted with a majority of 81 to 8 that rugby union be reinstated as an Olympic sport in at least the 2016 and 2020 games, but in the sevens, 4-day tournament format.
 This is something the rugby world has aspired to for a long time and Bernard Lapasset, president of the International Rugby Board, said the Olympic gold medal would be considered to be "the pinnacle of our sport" (Rugby Sevens).

 Rugby sevens has been played at the Commonwealth Games since the 1998 Games in Kuala Lumpur.
 The most gold medal holders are New Zealand who have won the competition on four successive occasions until South Africa beat them in 2014.
 Rugby union has also been an Asian Games event since the 1998 games in Bangkok, Thailand.
 In the 1998 and 2002 editions of the games, both the usual fifteen-a-side variety and rugby sevens were played, but from 2006 onwards, only rugby sevens was retained.
 In 2010, the women's rugby sevens event was introduced.
 The event is likely to remain a permanent fixture of the Asian Games due to elevation of rugby sevens as an Olympic sport from the 2016 Olympics onwards.
-The present gold medal holders in the sevens tournament, held in 2014, are Japan in the men's event and China in the women's.